Giving in is easy, and here’s how the excuses show up:

 You discover a salesperson whose first response to a customer’s question is no.

 You listen to a manager saying my hands are tied.

-Or if it is you, you want to write an invective note to a vendor, reply to an online reviewer, or torch your personal relationship with a former employee.
+Or you want to write an invective note to a vendor for treating you poorly, reply to an online reviewer to justify yourself or torch your personal relationship with employees.

 When employees perform at minimal levels, they too have avoided trying to dig in and find a way to make a sale.